Let’s discuss the importance of storytelling.

 At the threshold to the inmost cave, the Hero may once again face some of the doubts and fears that first surfaced upon his call to adventure.
 He may need some time to reflect upon his journey and the treacherous road ahead to find the courage to continue.
 This brief respite helps the audience understand the magnitude of the ordeal that awaits the Hero and escalates the tension in anticipation of his ultimate test.

-The Supreme Ordeal may be a dangerous physical test or a deep inner crisis that the Hero must face to survive or for the world in which the Hero lives to continue to exist.
+The Supreme Ordeal may be a dangerous physical test or a deep inner crisis.
+This is something the Hero must face to survive or for the world in which the Hero lives to continue to exist.
 Whether it be facing his greatest fear or most deadly foe, the Hero must draw upon all of his skills and his experiences gathered upon the path to the inmost cave to overcome his most difficult challenge.

-Only through some form of “death” can the Hero be reborn, experiencing a metaphorical resurrection that somehow grants him greater power or insight necessary to fulfill his destiny or reach his journey’s end.
+Only through some form of “death” can the Hero be reborn.
+Where he can be experiencing a metaphorical resurrection that somehow grants him greater power or insight necessary to fulfill his destiny or reach his journey’s end.
 This is the high-point of the Hero’s story and where everything he holds dear is put on the line.
 If he fails, he will either die or life as he knows it will never be the same again.

 9.Reward (Seizing The Sword)